Learning Assistant Program

 - Meet with their instructional team (instructor, TAs, LAs) weekly

-- Receive training in pedagogical theory and strategy as students in SCI 5050 – The Science of Learning
+- Receive training in pedagogical theory and strategy as students in SCI 5050: The Science of Learning

+The Learning Assistant program at the University of Utah started in 2017 and is based on the program model developed by University of Colorado Boulder.
 Additional information about the origins and impacts of the Learning Assistant model is available on the University of Colorado Boulder’s website.

 Learning Assistants have the ability to positively improve their peers' learning journeys in a multitude of ways.
 Not only do Learning Assistants have an opportunity to build meaningful relationships with instructors and their fellow students, but solidify their own understanding of the subject matter, learn the actual science behind learning in the 1-credit pedagogy course, SCI 5050: The Science of Learning, that all new LAs will complete, and gain confidence and leadership skills that will propel them in their own fields long after graduation.